sherbold/replication-kit-tse-2017-comment-scottknottesd/README.md

 Requirements
 ============
-- None to view the generate HTML.
+- None to view the generated HTML.
 - R 3.3.2 to execute the R markdown yourself.

 Contents